kbase/kb_sdk/doc/Module_builder.md

 Note that async methods should always require authentication because we assume that compute resources will always have to be tracked per user.

 When a standard KBase server method is called on a running server, it is handled identically to the current KBase service architecture.
-In fact, clients generated by kb-mobu on an existing service KIDL will be completely compatible with that existing and running KBase service.
+In fact, clients generated by kb-sdk on an existing service KIDL will be completely compatible with that existing and running KBase service.
 The difference is only when calling an async task.
 In this case, the Server code automatically forwards the request in a standard way to an Execution Engine.
 That Execution Engine then is responsible for queuing and executing the job, and returning any results.

 We have a prototype interface to the Execution Engine that has the information necessary to submit a job in a general way--see [KBaseJobService.spec](https://github.com/kbase/kb_sdk/blob/master/KBaseJobService.spec).
 The interface is something we can iterate on based on the functionality in KBase we need.

 For testing, however, the module builder includes a mock Execution Engine that is easy to set up and run locally.
-To start/stop the mock Execution Engine, build the module_builder using `make`, which will create start/stop scripts in the test_scripts/ee_mock_service directory.
+To start/stop the mock Execution Engine, build the kb-sdk using `make`, which will create start/stop scripts in the test_scripts/ee_mock_service directory.

 Once the mock Execution Engine is running, you can start your server configured to forward requests for the long running async method to the mock Execution Engine by setting the job-service-url config variable in the deploy.cfg file of your module--for example,